Creative Writing - Fiction

 Focuses on writing short fiction for class discussion and analysis in a workshop setting.
 Explores the techniques, styles, and structures of the writings of established authors, as well as the creative writing process from development of an idea to revision of a manuscript.
-Prerequisites: WR 115 and RD 115 or equivalent placement test scores.
+Prerequisite/concurrent: WR 121.
 Audit available.

 Upon successful completion students should be able to:

 - Read and analyze established authors in order to become familiar with the elements of fiction (eg. plot, dialogue, character, point of view, setting, tone, style, voice).

 - Write original fiction that effectively uses the elements of the craft, leading to the development and revision of at least one complete short story.

 - Effectively edit own original fiction based on knowledge gained from close and analytical reading of peer fiction.